GOTAM672/FireFlyBlogs/content/posts/GSoC-Week1.md

 #### Plan for the Next Week:

-In the next week I will move `Region & Language Panel` as a page into new system panel.
+In the next week, I will move `Region & Language Panel` as a page into the new system panel.

 This week is not over yet, so stay tuned for more updates.